Executive Search Cost

 Traditional Executive Search Prices

 The traditional search firm prices do not give clients an opportunity to save.
-Employers pay a full fee regardless as to whether the search takes a week, a month, or half a year.
+Employers pay a full fee regardless of whether the search takes a week, a month, or half a year.
 That’s because the executive search cost is not based on the amount of work involved, the time spent searching, or the difficulty of a particular engagement.
 Rather, it is usually based on a percentage of annual compensation.
 That rule holds true whether the firm offers contingency or retained executive search.

 When executive search fees are based on candidate compensation, the more a candidate is paid, the more a search firm makes.
 Some contend that is a conflict-of-interest.
 Percentage-based executive search pricing provides a financial incentive for search firms to negotiate higher salaries for the candidates they place, which is not in the best interest of the client.